Ascend vs LanceDB

 - Does it have a free plan?

-- Yes, Ascend has a free plan for individuals.
+- Yes, Ascend provides a free plan suitable for individuals and small projects.

 - What integrations does it support?